-If you have unexplained breathing problems, especially if they are severe and come on quickly, call triple zero (000) for an ambulance.
+If you have severe difficulty breathing or turning blue call triple zero (000) for an ambulance.

 On this page

 What are breathing problems?

 Breathing problems are when you feel you can’t get enough air, your chest feels very tight, you are breathless or you feel like you’re being suffocated.

 You might feel short of breath if you are obese or if you have just done some strenuous exercise.
 It can also happen in extreme temperatures or if you are at high altitude.

 If you have breathing problems for any other reason, it is probably the sign of a medical problem.